sroecker/LLM_AppDev-HandsOn/workshop/Darmstadt_v1.md

 Now that we covered the very basics it's time for learning by doing!
 First we should **modify our example bot and give it some custom data, a different prompt or try out different models**.
 Some of them can have quite the personality.

+Have a look at the included [notebooks](../notebooks/) to see examples for text summary and natural SQL query.

 ### Some ideas for experimentation & improvement

 We've collected a few ideas and tried to cluster them according to their required skill level: